kungchinglin/erdos_bootcamp_2021/04_webapp/page_model.md

 **Data splitting:** We split the data (into training and test sets) by time.
 We use Jan-Mar posts as training set and April posts as test set.

 **Training:** We train the following models: logistic regression, random forest classifier, XGBoost, and AdaBoost.
-When training, we modified the weight of the loss function by (100/x)-1, where x is the percentage of popular posts, to deal with imbalance date.
+When training, we modified the weight of the loss function by (100/*x*)-1, where *x* is the percentage of popular posts, to deal with imbalance date.

 **Model Performance:** We compare the models performace using the precision-recall curves.